 As the pig popularity has grown over the years, so has the fan base.
 Countless boats, large and small, motor up to the beach every day and the piggies swim right out to meet the adoring crowds.
 Depending on the time of day, you could have Pig Beach all to yourself, or you might share it with 50+ people.

 If you’re alone, you’ll have the chance to take some fantastic photos.
 If you’re sharing with lots of others, it’s going to be very difficult to take good shots.
-Be patient, follow the outlier pigs – not the ones who are swimming in the middle of everyone – and don’t be afraid to be the first person off or the last person back on the boat.
+Be patient, follow the outlier pigs – – and don’t be afraid to be the first person off or the last person back on the boat.
 You’ll get the best pictures without your fellow travelers in each shot.

 Travelocity compensates authors for their writings appearing on this site; such compensation may include travel and other costs.